decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 ```

-> Note: To click on a UI component, players must first unlock the cursor from the view control.
-They do this by clicking the _right mouse button_ or hitting `Esc`.

 > Tip: If you want to add text over a button, keep in mind that the text needs to have the `isPointerBlocker` property set to `false`, otherwise players might be clicking the text instead of the button.